 Check what your super balance should be now to retire comfortably.
 And see how your super savings compare to the average super balance by age.

-It depends on how you want to live when you retire.
+The right amount of super for you will depend on how you want to live when you retire.
 Let's say you're keen for a comfortable retirement by the age of 67.

 It's easy to see what your super balance should be at your age, using Super Guru's Super Balance Detective Calculator.